Radiation Oncology Fellowship

 - Ontario Institute for Studies in Education (for education research)

 The program is funded by the supervisors and the hospital departments, and the number of positions available each year depends on the funding available.
 Extra positions may be made available for candidates who bring full or part funding through grants or support from their home centres or government.
-Personal self-funding not permitted.
+Personal self-funding is not permitted.
 With this in mind, trainees are renumerated throughout the duration of the fellowship program.